• Skip to primary navigation

 3. Cornmeal

-The biggest difference in using cornmeal is that it is a much coarser texture.
+The biggest difference in using cornmeal is that it has a much coarser texture.
 This can be great for fried foods or toppings on casseroles, macaroni and cheese, and more.

-To more closely match the consistency of cornflour, you can food process the cornmeal until you reach a finer cornmeal.
+To match the consistency of corn flour more closely, you can use a food processor on the cornmeal until you reach a finer cornmeal.

-See my cornmeal substitute page for instructions to make homemade cornmeal using either popcorn kernels or drying your own corn!
+See my cornmeal substitute page for instructions on how to make homemade cornmeal using either popcorn kernels or drying your corn!

 Replace cornflour with a 1:1 ratio of cornmeal.